saliormoon/Cookbook/recipes/FoxxFirstStepsLegacy.md

 I want to create a simple API with [Foxx](https://foxx.arangodb.com), but I never created one before.
 Specifically I want to create simple API to organize my todo items.

 **Note:** For this recipe you need Arango 2.3. or a version below.
-For Arango since 2.4 look at the [new My first Foxx App](https://docs.arangodb.com/FoxxFirstSteps.md).
+For Arango since 2.4 look at the [new My first Foxx App](https://docs.arangodb.com/2.3/FoxxFirstSteps.md).

 ## Solution

 ### Create the folder structure for Foxx apps and start ArangoDB

 Create a folder `foxx_apps` somewhere where you have write access.
 Create a folder `databases` inside of it, and one called `_system` inside of that.
 Inside of this folder, create a folder for your app.
 Let's call it `todos`.
 From now on we will work in that folder.
-We now create a file called `manifest.json` where we will add some meta information (if you want to get more information about the manifest file, check out [the documentation](https://docs.arangodb.com/Foxx/FoxxManifest.html)):
+We now create a file called `manifest.json` where we will add some meta information (if you want to get more information about the manifest file, check out [in the documentation](https://docs.arangodb.com/2.3/Foxx/FoxxManifest.html)):

 ```json
 {